vinaykumar2197/PassingDataFromAndroidToNativeC/README.md

 That will make reverse engineering of the these components harder.
 Along with this, if you want to work on opencv, tensorflow..., you might use c++ there.

-# Getting data from json ( which has been passed from android) require 3 steps in c++
+# Getting data from json ( which has been passed from android) requires 3 steps in c++

     1. Get jclass of the object
     2. Get data field IDs of the object